The sunflower’s origin

 • Regularly top the vase up, because sunflowers are thirsty.

 • Place the vase in a cool spot away from the fruit bowl and not in full sun.

 • Allow for the weight of the sunflowers, so choose a sturdy vase.

-The sunflower often symbolises the sun and love.
-In Greek mythology the nymph Clytia fell head over heels in love with the sun god Apollo.
+The sunflower often symbolizes the sun and love.
+In Greek mythology, the nymph Clytia fell head over heels in love with the sun god Apollo.
 Although Clytia was very beautiful, Apollo did not reciprocate her love.
-As a result Clytia died of a broken heart, was transformed into a sunflower and therefore constantly follows the sun in order to be able to see her sun god.
+As a result, Clytia died of a broken heart, was transformed into a sunflower and therefore constantly follows the sun in order to be able to see her sun god.